Minecrafter412/GorillaSteps/README.md

 # Credits
 Thank you to decalfree for creating the saving system, and husky9424, crafterbot, and lunakittyyy for helping me make this mod!

+# Disclaimer
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. © 2021 Another Axiom LLC.